-You know the old phrase. “out with the old, in with the new.”
-Well when it comes to getting your garden ready we couldn’t agree more, as there is no better way to start the new gardening season than with a fresh slate.
-The first step towards prepping your garden for the new season should be to remove all the dead annual plants from last year’s garden.
-You should also trim back the dead growth from your perennials, this will help encourage new growth and it will help to keep large, fast-growing plants (like butterfly bushes) at a manageable size.
+Heed the old saying, “out with the old, in with the new.”
+When it comes to getting your garden ready we couldn’t agree more.
+There is no better way to start the new gardening season than with a fresh slate.
+The first step to prepping your garden for the new season is to remove all the dead annual plants from last year’s garden.
+You should also trim back the dead growth from your perennials, this will help encourage new growth and keep large, fast-growing plants (like butterfly bushes) at a manageable size.

 Dead plants can be thrown away or they can continue serving your purpose by being composted.
 Compost needs a good mixture of “green stuff” and “brown stuff.”
 Green stuff is high in nitrogen and is the heating agent for your compost and gets the mixture cooking.
 The brown stuff, which is high in carbon, helps the compost break down.
 Dead plants, fall leaves, and small diameter twigs (chip branches into small pieces) all serve well for compost.

 Plants are pruned for a number of reasons – to remove dead material, to shape the plant, to improve or maintain its health, and to increase the new growth of flowers or fruits.
 For the purpose of spring-cleaning your garden, pruning will serve to remove dead material and to also remove unsightly pieces such as damaged leaves or stems.

 To begin, you’ll want to make sure that you have the appropriate tools.
 The four main tools used are hand pruners, loppers, shearers and saws.
 Make sure the cutting edge is sharp and clean for best results as well as to keep your plants healthy.
 As a general rule, you will want to prune summer and fall flowering trees and shrubs in late winter or early spring, while spring flowering trees and shrubs should be pruned shortly after they’ve finished flowering for the season.